Judi Dench gigs with Sharleen Spiteri in hotel bar

 - Published

-Revellers in an Aberdeenshire bar were treated to a Hogmanay performance by Dame Judi Dench and Sharleen Spiteri.
+Guests at an Aberdeenshire hotel were treated to a Hogmanay performance by Dame Judi Dench and Sharleen Spiteri.

-A video posted on Twitter showed the pair belting off a rendition of Abba's "Waterloo" at The Fife Arms in Braemar.
+A video posted on Twitter showed the pair belting out a rendition of Abba's Waterloo at The Fife Arms in Braemar.

 Ms Spiteri sings the famous chorus while Ms Dench plays the piano, as well as offering the occasional backing vocal.